- Osteoporosis Slideshow Pictures

 - Are there foods to avoid when it comes to osteoporosis?

 - Medications that prevent bone loss and breakdown

 - Choosing an osteoporosis medication

 - Prevention of osteoporosis due to long-term corticosteroids

 - Prevention of hip fractures in elderly people with osteoporosis

 - What is the prognosis (outlook) for patients with osteoporosis?

-What tests do health-care professionals use to diagnose osteoporosis?
+What tests do health care professionals use in the diagnosis of osteoporosis?

 A routine X-ray can reveal osteoporosis of the bone because the bones appear much thinner and lighter than normal bones.
 Unfortunately, by the time X-rays can detect osteoporosis, at least 30% of the bone has already been lost.
 In addition, X-rays are not accurate indicators of bone density.
 Thus, the appearance of the bone on X-ray often is affected by variations in the degree of exposure of the X-ray film.